lmapii/practical-zephyr/00_basics/readme.md

 )
 ```

+nRF integration - just a little too much and also conflicts with the very popular CMake extension, which is a pity and a dealbreaker for me.
+I don't need another file explorer within an extension.

 ## Flashing and debugging

 TODO: just explain what's underneath the calls to "west flash" and "west debug" (runners)

+### Debugging with `vscode`

 ## Summary